The Office of International Relations & Global Engagement answers frequently asked questions by international students.

 Toward the end of your flight, the airline personnel will give you several forms to complete for the U.S. Department of Homeland Security (DHS) and U.S. Customs.

-Present your passport, visa, I-20, I-94, and evidence of financial support to the U.S. immigration officer at the airport.
+Present your passport, visa, I-20 or DS-2019, and evidence of financial support to the U.S. immigration officer at the airport.

 After questioning you about your plans in the United States, the immigration officer will decide how long you will be allowed to stay (F-1 visa’s are marked with a D/S, which means “Duration of Status”).
 After this, you will be directed to the Customs Service for inspection of your baggage.